This Broad Introduction To Online Poker Tournaments Considers

 Given that poker players are among the most competitive people you’ll meet, it is hardly surprising that poker tournaments are so popular.
 Rather than the never ending ring games, where as long as you keep playing you can never lose only be behind, tournaments provide the player with a definite start, a definite finish and an ultimate victor.

 These boundaries not only give players a new challenge requiring different skills, they also provide a sporting spectacle for onlookers.
-Because of this the poker boom has been fed through tournaments, either those geared for a TV studio like UK’s “Late Night Poker”, or bigger events offering life changing money namely the “European Poker Tour” (EPT - see our guide to the Best EPT Satellites here) and the daddy of them all, the “World Series of Poker” (WSOP)
+Because of this the poker boom has been fed through tournaments, either those geared for a TV studio like UK’s “Late Night Poker”, or bigger events offering large prize pools namely the “European Poker Tour” (EPT - see our guide to the Best EPT Satellites here) and the daddy of them all, the “World Series of Poker” (WSOP)

 Why Play Poker Tournaments?
 Key Distinctions Between The Games